Find Grad Schools

 34% Racial-Ethnic Minorities*

 Indiana University - Purdue University - Indianapolis is the 8th most popular school in the nation for students seeking a doctor's degree in medicine.
 Each year, around 29,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,883 per year, while in-state graduate students, on average, pay $9,228 per year.
-For the 2020-2021 academic year, 345 doctor's degrees were handed out to medicine majors at IUPUI.
-Around 34% of these students were from an underrepresented racial-ethnic group, and 45% were women.
+The average in-state tuition for full-time undergraduates is $8,972 per year, while in-state graduate students, on average, pay $9,366 per year.
+During the most recent year for which we have data, 345 people received their doctor's degree in medicine from IUPUI.
+Of these students, 46% were women and 34% were members of underrepresented racial-ethnic groups.

 #9